ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

-# Creation of a Cloud Pak Sandbox
+# Creation of a Cloud Pak Sandbox (for Developers)

 This folder contains the Infrastructure as Code or Terraform code to create a **Sandbox** with an **Openshift** (ROKS) cluster on IBM Cloud Classic with a Cloud Pak.
 At this time the Cloud Paks to install are: